molinfo-vienna/FAME3R/README.md

 Note:

 - This script does not perform hyperparameter optimization or radius tuning.
 For that, see the section "Determining the optimal hyperparameters via K-fold cross-validation."

-- You can manually adjust the model's hyperparameters in the `RandomForestClassifier` constructor within the script.
+You can adjust the model's hyperparameters in the `RandomForestClassifier` constructor within the script.

-- The atom environment radius can be set via the `--radius` command-line argument (default: 5).
+- The atom environment radius can be changed with the optional `--radius` command-line argument (default: 5).

 ```sh
 fame3r-train -i INPUT_FILE -o OUTPUT_FOLDER -r RADIUS[OPTIONAL, DEFAULT=5]